jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Technology has to be invented or adopted.
+All of our technology is completely unnecessary to a happy life.
-- Jared Diamond
+- Tom Hodgkinson

-Updated on: [1/14/2023]
+Updated on: [1/15/2023]
 <!-- #quoteEnd -->
 </pre>